Surface wave: Mechanical waves

 In seismology, several types of surface waves are encountered.
 Surface waves, in this mechanical sense, are commonly known as either Love waves (L waves) or Rayleigh waves.
 A seismic wave is a wave that travels through the Earth, often as the result of an earthquake or explosion.
 Love waves have transverse motion (movement is perpendicular to the direction of travel, like light waves), whereas Rayleigh waves have both longitudinal (movement parallel to the direction of travel, like sound waves) and transverse motion.
 Seismic waves are studied by seismologists and measured by a seismograph or seismometer.
 Surface waves span a wide frequency range, and the period of waves that are most damaging is usually 10 seconds or longer.
 Surface waves can travel around the globe many times from the largest earthquakes.
 Surface waves are caused when P waves and S waves come to the surface.

 Examples are the waves at the surface of water and air (ocean surface waves).
 Another example is internal waves, which can be transmitted along the interface of two water masses of different densities.

 In theory of hearing physiology, the traveling wave (TW) of Von Bekesy, resulted from an acoustic surface wave of the basilar membrane into the cochlear duct.
 His theory purported to explain every feature of the auditory sensation owing to these passive mechanical phenomena.
-Jozef Zwislocki, and later David Kemp, showed that that is unrealistic and that active feedback is necessary.
+Later David Kemp, showed that that is unrealistic and that active feedback is necessary.
+Finally, in 2025 A. James Hudspeth and his research team – based on "a groundbreaking technological advancement" – established that also in mammals frequency analysis in the inner ear occurs without a traveling wave on the basilar membrane, and the inner ear theory of Georg von Békésy was thus disproved.
+Instead, this new finding is in agreement with a function of the traveling wave as an overload protection of the cochlea by absorption of excessive sound input.